openmaptiles/openmaptiles-tools/README.md

 ### Generate TM2Source Projects for Mapbox Studio Classic

-Takes a tileset definition an generates a TM2Source YAML project file.
+Takes a tileset definition and generates a TM2Source YAML project file.
 You need to provide PostgreSQL database connection settings before generating the project.

 ```